seewilds/github-profile/README.md

 graduate of both York University, and Seneca College.<br>
 <br>
 I'm became a programmer because I believe it's the future of everything.
-I love problem solving, modelling with data and the insight that can come from that.
-Code provides the opportunity for all that and more.
+I love problem solving, modelling with data, and the insight that can come from that.
+Coding provides the opportunity to do all that and so much more.
 We can make people's lives better; whether by increasing productivity (the only way to get richer), build the structures and systems for a better tomorrow, or just create more engaging ways to while away the time.
 Also, who doesn't want to be the protagonist from Snow Crash?

 <h3> Knowledgish Base </h4>
 <div style="display: inline-block">